VolkovLabs/volkovlabs.io/docs/volkovlabs-form-panel/index.md

 ## Introduction

-The Data Manipulation Form Panel is a plugin for Grafana that can be used to insert, update application data, and modify configuration directly from your Grafana dashboard.
+The Data Manipulation Panel is a conceptually new plugin for Grafana.
+It is the first plugin that allows inserting and updating application data, as well as modifying configuration directly from your Grafana dashboard.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/DXALVG8GijM" title="Base64 Image/PDF panel" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>